Dokosoko-AI/dokosoko-docs/src/content/docs/getting-started/quickstart.md

 :::caution[Keep the master key stable]
 Stored credentials are encrypted with `DOKOSOKO_MASTER_KEY`.
 Losing it makes them unrecoverable.
 :::

+`DOKOSOKO_SETUP_TOKEN` is required only until the first MFA-protected root administrator is created.
+Remove it after setup.
+On subsequent starts, the service reads the persisted setup state and disables bootstrap without requiring the token.

 ## What runs